Filming in Broken Hill

 Broken Hill City Council has developed a streamlined process for permits and a film-friendly focus for the city and there are minimal film permit charges for working within the City.
 We can connect you to the people, tools and the knowledge you need.
 Council also works closely with Screen Broken Hill – the industry-led collaborative that works alongside industry in location scouting, casting and production.

-Contact Bailey Treloar at council@brokenhill.nsw.gov.au or check Council's Filming in Broken Hill Policy for more information on filming in the area.
+Contact Darrin Manuel at council@brokenhill.nsw.gov.au or check Council's Filming in Broken Hill Policy for more information on filming in the area.